A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Preliminaries

 \end{definition}

-Note that~\eqref{eq:fpol} has the interpretation that the expected value of $R(f(t^1,\dots,t^\ell))$ is at most the average of the values $R(t^1),\dots$, $R(t^\ell)$.
+Note that~\eqref{eq:fpol} has the interpretation that the expected value of $f \mapsto R(f(t^1,\dots,t^\ell))$ is at most the average of the values $R(t^1),\dots$, $R(t^\ell)$.

-\begin{definition}[fractional polymorphism] If a~fractional operation $\omega$ improves every valued relation in a~valued structure $\bA$, then $\omega$ is called a~\emph{fractional polymorphism of $\bA$}; the set of all fractional polymorphisms of $\bA$ is denoted by $\fPol(\bA)$. \end{definition}
+\begin{definition}[fractional polymorphism] A~fractional operation which improves every valued relation in a~valued structure $\bA$ is called a~\emph{fractional polymorphism of $\bA$}; the set of all fractional polymorphisms of $\bA$ is denoted by $\fPol(\bA)$. \end{definition}

 \begin{remark} A fractional polymorphism of arity $\ell$ of a~valued $\tau$-structure $\bA$ might also be viewed as a~fractional homomorphism from a~specific $\ell$-th pp-power of $\bA$, which we denote by $\bA^{\ell}$, to $\bA$: the domain of $\bA^{\ell}$ is $A^{\ell}$, and for every $R \in \tau$ of arity $k$ we have